Your doctor will likely be able to distinguish hand-foot-and-mouth disease from other types of viral infections by evaluating:

 - The appearance of the rash or sores

-A throat swab or stool specimen may be taken and sent to the laboratory to determine which virus caused the illness.
-However, your doctor probably won't need this type of testing to diagnose hand-foot-and-mouth disease.
+Your doctor may take a throat swab or stool specimen and send it to the laboratory to determine which virus caused the illness.

 You Are ...
 The Campaign for Mayo Clinic